 \subsection{Definable topology}

-A.~Pillay (\cite{pillay88}) proved that every group definable in an o-minimal structure can be endowed with a topology that makes it a topological group.
+A.~Pillay (\cite{pillay88}) proved that every group definable in an o-minimal structure can be endowed with a definable topology that makes it both a topological group and a definable manifold.
 His result was later extended by A.~Mosley and R.~Wencel to other kinds of structures.
-While those generalizations do not apply directly to \dminimal structures, a small modification will suffices for our purpose.
+While those generalizations do not apply directly to \dminimal structures, a small modification will suffice for our purpose.

 \begin{definizione} A \intro{finitary $\Ck$-manifold} (or, simply, finitary manifold when \mbox{$k = 0$}) of dimension $d$ is given by \begin{enumerate}\item a definable set $X \subseteq \K^n$, \item a topology $\tau$ on $X$, \item finitely many definable embedded $\Ck$-manifolds $C_1, \dotsc, C_m$ of dimension~$d$, \item for each $i = 1, \dotsc, m$, a definable map $f_i: C_i \to X$, such that: \begin{enumerate} \item for each $i$, $f_i$ is a homeomorphism with its image (with topology~$\tau$) and the image of $f_i$ is $\tau$-open in~$X$; \item $X = \bigcup_i f(C_i)$ \item for each $i$ and $j$, the partial function $f_i^{-1} \circ f_j: C_j \to C_i$ is $\Ck$ (notice that this condition is superfluous when $k = 0$). \end{enumerate} \end{enumerate} We also say that $\pair{X, \tau}$ is a finitary $\Ck$-manifold if we can find $C_1, \dotsc, C_m$ and $f_1, \dotsc, f_k$ as above; the set $\set{\pair{f(C_1), f_1^{-1}}, \dotsc, \pair{f(C_m), f_m^{-1}}}$ is an atlas for the finitary manifold, and a \intro{$\Ck$ differential structure}.